varletjs/varlet/packages/varlet-ui/docs/browserAdaptation.en-US.md

 ### Intro
-The component library provides mobile and desktop adaptations, Scheme `varlet-touch-emulator` is used for mobile terminal adaptation, Scheme `varlet-touch-emulator` is used for mobile terminal adaptation.
+The component library provides mobile and desktop adaptations, scheme `varlet-touch-emulator` is used for mobile terminal adaptation, scheme `varlet-touch-emulator` is used for mobile terminal adaptation.

 ### Mobile Adaptation